 The term “SMART goals” was first defined in 1981.
 The acronym has continued to garner strength ever since – for a good reason.
 Defining your communication goals using this methodology helps you to focus.

 We are going to explore the concept of a communication goal, the benefits of SMART goals for communication, and examine the best, most successful practices for setting them.
 The aim is to provide a comprehensive understanding of communication goals and SMART objectives and their significant impact on communication processes.
-We will also provide some useful tips that you can use to put your goals into practice, as well as internal communication goals examples.
+We will also provide some useful tips that you can use to put your goals into practice, as well as examples of internal communication goals.

 How effective is your internal communications strategy?
 Do you do regular audits to ensure it remains aligned and impactful?
 If you don’t, you can easily lose track of how engaged your employees are — or aren’t.
-Get valuable insights by using Cerkl’s free audit template today.
+Get valuable insights by using Cerkl’s free AI-powered internal communications strategy template today.

-Download Your Free Strategic Internal Communications Audit Template Now
+Download Your Free AI-Powered Internal Communications Strategy Template Now

 What are Communication Goals and Why Are They Important?

-Let’s look at the goals first and then their importance.
+We’re going to look at the goals first and then discuss their importance.

 What are Communication Goals?